 Florida is rich in Native American culture and history, and there’s no better place to learn about the Seminole Indian tribe than the Ah Tah Thi Ki Museum.

 The Ah Tah Thi Ki Museum is a designated Smithsonian Institution Affiliate and is home to over 180,000 unique artifacts and archival items.
 It is located in the Big Cypress Seminole Indian Reservation in South Florida and is close to Billie Swamp Safari.
 Inside, visitors will learn a lot about the people that make up the Seminole Tribe.

 Ak Tah Thi Ki means “a place to learn, a place to remember” in the Seminole language.
 The mission of the museum is to celebrate and preserve the history of the Seminoles, so it’s a fitting name.

 The museum is open every day from 9am to 5pm, excluding certain holidays.
 Below are their admission prices:

-Upon entering the museum, I was greeted and shown to a small theater.
-I watched a 15 minute video called “We Seminoles” that told the history of the Seminoles and why the museum was created.
-Then I walked around the various exhibits that they have.
+Upon entering the museum, we were greeted and shown to a small theater.
+We watched a 15 minute video called “We Seminoles” that told the history of the Seminoles and why the museum was created.
+Then we walked around the various exhibits that they have.
 They have permanent exhibits as well as temporary exhibits that reflect different topics and contemporary Seminole life.

-I learned about the Catfish Dance which is done during the annual Green Corn Ceremony, and about how the Seminoles hunted, cooked, and married.
-I especially enjoyed the exhibits displaying intricate patchwork skirts and dolls.
+We learned about the Catfish Dance which is done during the annual Green Corn Ceremony, and about how the Seminoles hunted, cooked, and married.
+We especially enjoyed the exhibits displaying intricate patchwork skirts and dolls.

 Like this post?
 Pin it for later!

-**A big thank you to Melissa and Florida Seminole Tourism for hosting me.
-As always, all opinions are my own**
+**A big thank you to Melissa and Florida Seminole Tourism for hosting us.
+As always, all opinions are our own.**